dm-medvedev/forest-research/README.md

 **Datasets**

 All datasets were randomly splitted to 2 equal parts 5 times.
 For each of this split one part used for train and another one for test, and then vice versa.
-Then all 10 different quality measures were then averaged.
+Then all 10 different quality measures were averaged.
 Result for each step of algorithm can be seen in pictures below.

 |Classification task|Train size|Test size|Features|Classes|
 |-------------------|----------|---------|--------|-------|